Tayruh/sadako/tokens.md

 The End
 ```

 Choices also come with a method for a default fallthrough when all other options have been chosen.
 All you need to do is have a choice without a text description.
 Once all visible choices have been exhausted, Sadako will then select the first unnamed choice that it sees.
 You can use this to safely exit a loop.

+Regardless of whether this is a `*` choice, `+` static, or has an `{ }`inline label, this choice will never disappear.

 ```
 {loop}
-* [Choice 1]
+* {c1} [Choice 1]
-* [Choice 2]
+* {c2} [Choice 2]
-* [Choice 3]
+* {c3} [Choice 3]
 *
     Exiting loop.
     >> finish